-- The success of our and our collaboration partners' clinical studies, and our and their ability to obtain regulatory approval and to commercialize crenezumab, ACI-24 for AD and ACI-35. - Our direct reliance on our collaboration partners efforts to obtain regulatory and marketing approvals for and to manufacture, sell and market certain of our product candidates, including crenezumab, ACI-35 and our anti-tau antibodies, in order to derive revenue from these product candidates. - Crenezumab's not meeting its co-primary endpoints in its Phase 2 studies. - The ability of our competitors to discover, develop or commercialize competing products before or more successfully than we do. - Our Morphomer and SupraAntigen proprietary technology platforms and their success in building additional product candidates for our pipeline. - The identification of serious adverse, undesirable or unacceptable side effects related to our product candidates. - Our ability to maintain our current strategic relationships with our collaboration partners. - · Failure to protect our, and not infringe on third parties', intellectual property rights throughout the world. - Our ability to raise capital when needed in order to continue our product development programs or commercialization efforts. - The FDA's and applicable foreign regulatory authorities' acceptance of data from studies we conduct in the future. - Our foreign private issuer status, the loss of which would require us to comply with the domestic reporting regime of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and cause us to incur significant legal, accounting and other expenses. - Our incorporation in Switzerland, the laws of which govern our corporate affairs and may differ from those applicable to companies incorporated in the United States.
+- The success of our and our collaboration partners' clinical studies, and our and their ability to obtain regulatory approval and to commercialize crenezumab, ACI-24 for AD and ACI-35. - Our direct reliance on our collaboration partners' efforts to obtain regulatory and marketing approvals for and to manufacture, sell and market certain of our product candidates, including crenezumab, ACI-35 and our anti-tau antibodies, in order to derive revenue from these product candidates. - Crenezumab not meeting its co-primary endpoints in its Phase 2 studies. - · The ability of our competitors to discover, develop or commercialize competing products before or more successfully than we do. - Our Morphomer and SupraAntigen proprietary technology platforms and their success in building additional product candidates for our pipeline. - · The identification of serious adverse, undesirable or unacceptable side effects related to our product candidates. - Our ability to maintain our current strategic relationships with our collaboration partners. - · Failure to protect our, and not infringe on third parties', intellectual property rights throughout the world. - Our ability to raise capital when needed in order to continue our product development programs or commercialization efforts. - The FDA's and applicable foreign regulatory authorities' acceptance of data from studies we conduct in the future. - Our foreign private issuer status, the loss of which would require us to comply with the domestic reporting regime of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and cause us to incur significant legal, accounting and other expenses. - Our incorporation in Switzerland, the laws of which govern our corporate affairs and may differ from those applicable to companies incorporated in the United States. - Our failure to maintain an effective system of internal control over financial reporting, given the material weakness identified for the year ended December 31, 2014.